 Stay Far Away from Fireworks

 Fireworks are an exciting part of summer for many people; however, they are frightening and dangerous for many pets.
-Fireworks pose a burn risk for unsuspecting pets if they get too close or step on them soon after they are started.
+Fireworks pose a burn risk for unsuspecting pets if they get too close or step on them after they are started.
 Always use caution with any fireworks or sparklers when around pets and children.

-There are also many pets who become so scared that they run away from their homes and get injured while away or never return.
-If your pet has any form of stress, anxiety, or discomfort during firework season, please speak to your veterinarian about recommendations to help them alleviate the emotional distress and reduce the risk of injury to your pet from fireworks.
+There are also many pets that become so scared that they run away from their homes and get injured while away or never return.
+If your pet has any form of stress, anxiety, or discomfort during firework season, please speak to your veterinarian about recommendations to help alleviate the emotional distress and reduce the risk of injury to your pet from fireworks.